 Happily, you don’t need to make firm commitments about any of these decisions right now.
 It’s fine to finish this step simply by noting the requirements left to complete and thinking about your options for completing them.

-To complete your College-Wide Requirements Plan, go to the Sophomore Plan in your Virtual Bryn Mawr Student Center.
+To complete your College-Wide Requirements Plan, go to the Sophomore Plan in your BIONIC Student Center.

 For instructions, please return to the Sophomore Planning Process homepage.